7 Ways to Get Rid of Chest Congestion

 RELATED: 7 Healthy Chicken Soup Recipes

-Add some honey
+Add some honey to your tea

 Essential oils from plant sources are another natural remedy for chest congestion.
 One study looked at 14 different essential oils and found they had potent properties against various bacteria.
 Although bacterial infections are less common than viral infections, they can cause nasty chest congestion.

 Essential oils have long been used for colds, bronchitis, and sinus infections.
 Previous research has found that they reduce inflammation and open up the airways, making it easier to breathe.
 But be careful not to apply essential oil directly to your skin, as it can cause irritation.

 Consider an over-the-counter expectorant